cilium/cilium/Documentation/gettingstarted/k8s-install-external-etcd.rst

 This guide walks you through the steps required to set up Cilium on Kubernetes using an external etcd.
 Use of an external etcd provides better performance and is suitable for larger environments.
-If you are looking for a simple installation method to get started, refer to the section :ref:`k8s_install_etcd_operator`.

 Should you encounter any issues during the installation, please refer to the :ref:`troubleshooting_k8s` section and / or seek help on :ref:`slack`.